lynzrand/QuestionorKM/README.md

 ## Changelog

+### 0.28

+- Added some annotations
+- Simplified some code

 ### 0.27

-- Add support for multiple option configurations
+- Added support for multiple option configurations

 ### 0.25